What’s the buzz?

 The sale of our honey

-Our bees worked hard this summer and our honey crop was excellent.
-The two beehives placed on the green roof of our head office produced more than 27 kg of honey!
+This year, the beehives placed on the green roof of our head office produced an incredible 36.7 kg of honey!

 One good turn deserves another!